-22. AMENDMENTS
+23. AMENDMENTS

-22.1 The SSSC shall have the right to delete, add or amend the Rules and Regulations laid down herein.
+23.1 The SSSC shall have the right to delete, add or amend the Rules and Regulations laid down herein.

-23. LIST OF ANNEXES
+24. LIST OF ANNEXES

 Α SSSC Mission, Aspirations and Motto

 В NSGOC Terms of Reference

 B1 PDPA Notification

 С Competition Format

 D Clarification, Protest and Appeal Overview

 Е Role of Team Managers

+E1 Role of Pitch Managers

-F School Adult Representative (SAR)
+F School Adult Representative (SAR) - Not Applicable to Football

-F1 SAR Letter of Appointment
+F1 SAR Letter of Appointment - Not Applicable to Football

 G Code of Conduct for Coaches

+Н Guidelines for 'Hot Spell' and Hazy Conditions